KevLeng/BizOps-HandsOn/Hands On - Sales Funnel/README.md

 ### Abandons

-Homepage
+Homepage - USQL

     select count(*) as "Abandons" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name!="Loading of page /orange-booking-review.jsf"

-Review
+Review - USQL

     select count(*) as "Abandons" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name!="Loading of page /orange-booking-payment.jsf"

-Payment
+Payment - USQL

     select count(*) as "Abandons" from usersession where useraction.name="Loading of page /orange.jsf" and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name="Loading of page /orange-booking-payment.jsf" and useraction.name!="Loading of page /orange-booking-finish.jsf"

-Finish
+Finish - USQL

     select count(*) as "Abandons" from usersession where useraction.name="Loading of page /orange.jsf " and useraction.name="Loading of page /orange-booking-review.jsf" and useraction.name="Loading of page /orange-booking-payment.jsf" and useraction.name="Loading of page /orange-booking-finish.jsf"

 ### Errors

-Homepage
+Homepage - USQL

      select sum(errorCount) as "Errors" from useraction where name="Loading of page /orange.jsf"

-Review
+Review - USQL

      select sum(errorCount) as "Errors" from useraction where name="Loading of page /orange-booking-review.jsf"

-Payment
+Payment - USQL

      select sum(errorCount) as "Errors" from useraction where name="Loading of page /orange-booking-payment.jsf"

-Finish
+Finish - USQL

      select sum(errorCount) as "Errors" from useraction where name="Loading of page /orange-booking-finish.jsf"